AndreasAAR/BaconDegree/README.md

     <img src="https://github.com/AndreasAAR/BaconDegree/blob/master/Figure0.png"  />
 </p>

+Another ad-hoc idea is to create a table of movie frequency first.
+Actors with a high-mean movie frequency, movies that are frequent in the set, will likely have more connections and are prioritized.

 ### 2. Internet access
 Not having to access the file on secondary storage will make it easier for other users to use, and to run the program on any platform.